usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 Lines 11-13 demonstrate the use of link to point to the organization's official logo.
 An absolute URL was used to point to the location of the referenced content, however, it should be noted that the `href` property also permits the use of relative URL paths.
 If the referenced resource is located is on the same host, then a relative URL path could be used.
 The `rel` property was set to "logo" to indicate the link is to a logo image.
 The `media-type` property was included to let any rendering tools know that the logo content is a Portable Network Graphics (PNG) image type.
 The optional `text` property was excluded for brevity of this example.
 {{% /tab %}}
 {{% /tabs %}}

+As a final note, providing link text is not required.
+Link text should only be provided as a way to include additional context and can be omitted when a link is self-explanatory.

 ### Referencing Back-Matter